 Our models suggest that climate impacts may be decoupled from affluence (and, relatedly, from population).
 These findings are supported by existing technologies and policies that would substantially reduce climate impacts, as shown in the right panel in Figure 1.
 Still, it is important to note that achieving green growth in the context of climate change means that the impact per dollar spent needs to decrease steeply for I to go down sufficiently.
-The reduction in I must be larger than the anticipated increase in I for example, if I = 1.2, and I = 5, then I must be I for a constant I, or I for reductions in I by half in a green growth scenario.
-Assuming access to clean energy, it is imaginable that the carbon elasticities of population can be reduced to near zero, which implies that there will be no additional climate impact of an extra person in the world.
+The reduction in T must be larger than the anticipated increase in $P \times A$; for example, if P = 1.2, and A = 5, then T must be 1/6 for a constant I, or 1/12 for reductions in I by half in a green growth scenario.
+Assuming access to clean energy, it is imaginable that there will be no additional climate impact of an extra person in the world.
 We have one IPAT trajectory that reflects this positive trend (Figure 2, right panel).